EOGrady21/vprr/README.md

 <!-- badges: end -->

 The goal of vprr is to process Video Plankton Recorder (VPR) data in R.
-This package helps to format data, calculate important ecological metrics such as concentration of plankton, save data in easy to analyze formats with self contained meta data, as well as analyze and display data in plots.
+This package allows for manual classification of plankton images, calculation of important ecological metrics such as concentration of plankton, data visualization, and data output with self-contained metadata.

-Mpre detailed information about the package and its uses can be found in the VPR\_processing vignette.
+Detailed information about vprr and its use can be found in the VPR\_processing vignette.

 ## Installation